SevenLawless/skata3/RAILWAY_DEPLOYMENT.md

    - **"Out of memory"** → Frontend build needs more memory
      - Railway free tier has limits
      - Try optimizing build or upgrade plan
+   - **"npm ci can only install packages when your package.json and package-lock.json are in sync"** → Lock file mismatch
+     - **Solution**: Run `npm install` locally in the frontend directory to regenerate package-lock.json
+     - Commit the updated package-lock.json to your repository
+     - Push changes and redeploy
+     - The `nixpacks.toml` file should ensure `npm install` is used instead of `npm ci`

 3. **Verify Configuration**:
    - Root Directory is correct
    - Build Command is correct
    - Start Command is correct
+   - `nixpacks.toml` exists in the service directory (backend or frontend)

 ### Issue: Services Keep Restarting